rubix-studios-pty-ltd/payload-typesense/SECURITY.md

 - Steps to reproduce the issue
 - Potential impact of the vulnerability
 - Any possible mitigations
-- Version of Rubix Payload affected
+- Version of PayloadCMS + Typesense Plugin affected

 ## Response Process